Get ready to enter the world of all things graphic novels!

 Fun Home by Alison Bechdel

 In their brief history, graphic novels have been used to tell powerful personal stories, letting you step into someone else’s life halfway around the world.
 In Alison Bechdel’s Fun Home, the famed comic artist gives you a peak into her own struggles with sexuality growing up in rural Pennsylvania, and her complex relationship with her father.
 See firsthand how two people understand their identity in very different ways, sometimes with dire consequences.
-In equal measures funny and heart-breaking, Fun Home is a unique and eye-opening memoir for one of the most important comic book artists in history.
+In equal measures funny and heart-breaking, Fun Home is a unique and eye-opening memoir from one of the most important comic book artists in history.

 Heartstopper by Alice Oseman